redis/redis/CONTRIBUTING.md

 # IMPORTANT: HOW TO USE REDIS GITHUB ISSUES

-Github issues SHOULD ONLY BE USED to report bugs, and for DETAILED feature requests.
+GitHub issues SHOULD ONLY BE USED to report bugs, and for DETAILED feature requests.
 Everything else belongs to the Redis Google Group:

     https://groups.google.com/forum/m/#!forum/Redis-db

-PLEASE DO NOT POST GENERAL QUESTIONS that are not about bugs or suspected bugs in the Github issues system.
+PLEASE DO NOT POST GENERAL QUESTIONS that are not about bugs or suspected bugs in the GitHub issues system.
 We'll be very happy to help you and provide all the support in the mailing list.

 There is also an active community of Redis users at Stack Overflow: